VasundharaKaushal/HeartDiseasePrediction/README.md

 ## 1. Problem Statement

-The objective of this project is to build and evaluate multiple machine learning classification models to predict whether a customer will opt for a subscription service based on their shopping behavior and demographic attributes.
+The objective of this project is to evaluate the performance of multiple machine learning models on Heart Disease Prediction dataset and compare their effectiveness using key evaluation metrics.
+The goal is to determine which algorithm best suits the problem based on accuracy, AUC, precision, recall, F1 score, and MCC.

 This project demonstrates an end-to-end machine learning workflow, including:

-Data preprocessing
+- Data preprocessing

-Feature engineering
+-Feature engineering

-Model training and evaluation
+- Model training and evaluation

-Comparison of multiple classification algorithms
+- Comparison of multiple classification algorithms

-Deployment of a trained model using a Streamlit web application
+- Deployment of a trained model using a Streamlit web application

 The final goal is to assist businesses in identifying customers who are more likely to subscribe, enabling better marketing and retention strategies.

 ## 2. Dataset Description

-Dataset Name: Customer Shopping Behavior Dataset
+**Dataset Name:** Heart Disease Prediction

-Source: Public dataset (Kaggle / UCI-style dataset)
+**Source:** Public dataset (Kaggle / UCI-style dataset)

-Number of Instances: 3900
+**Number of Instances:** 4239

-Number of Features: 17 (excluding target variable)
+**Number of Features:** 16 (excluding target variable)

-Target Variable: Subscription Status (Yes / No)
+**Target Variable:** TenYearCHD (Yes / No)

 ## 3. Machine Learning Models Used

-All models were trained on the same dataset using a unified preprocessing pipeline that includes:
+**All models were trained on the same dataset using a unified preprocessing pipeline that includes:**

-Standard Scaling for numerical features
+-Standard Scaling for numerical features

-One-Hot Encoding for categorical features
+-One-Hot Encoding for categorical features

-Models Implemented
+**Models Implemented**

-Logistic Regression
+- Logistic Regression

-Decision Tree Classifier
+- Decision Tree Classifier

-K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)

-Naive Bayes (Gaussian)
+- Naive Bayes (Gaussian)

-Random Forest (Ensemble Model)
+- Random Forest (Ensemble Model)

-XGBoost (Ensemble Model)
+- XGBoost (Ensemble Model)

 | ML Model Name       | Accuracy |    AUC   | Precision |  Recall  |    F1    |   MCC    |
 |---------------------|----------|----------|-----------|----------|----------|----------|